phstc/phstc.github.com/_posts/2011-07-04-restful-how-to-use-post-for-asynchronous-operations.md

 The response `202 Accepted` was used to represent that the operation wasn't completed yet.
 The operation was only accepted, kind of "We are working on it.
 Come back later".

-## Consulting the invitation status
+## Checking the invitation status

-By using the previous `link rel` received in the last response, we can consult the invitation status.
+By using the previous `link rel` received in the last response, we can check the invitation status.

     # REQUEST
     GET /invitations/tasks/1 HTTP/1.1